 Research and Publications

-Kalidasa Academy has taken up a research project of editing and translating Bharata’s Natyashastra for the performing artists.
+Kalidasa Akademi has taken up a research project of editing and translating Bharata’s Natyashastra for the performing artists.
 A few so far unutilized new mss. of Natyashastra have been acquired for the new edition.
 A few chapters of the Natyashastra have been already edited and translated in English and as well as in Hindi by the eminent scholars are ready and for the remaining chapters the works is in progress.

 The following publications have already seen the light of the day.